chuhlomin/chuhlomin.com/content/blog/2020/clone.md

 # clone

-Presenting you the `gclone` script, which clones the repository to the folder following convention `<owner>/<repo>` (like go get before introducing modules):
+Presenting you the `clone` script, which clones the repository to the folder following convention `<owner>/<repo>` (like go get before introducing modules):

 ```bash